joemaidman/flub/README.md

 ## Matchers

 <b>```toBe(value: any)```</br></b>
-subject and value are equal using '==='
+subject and value are equal using '==='.
+Use for comparing values

 <b>```toEqual(value: any)```</br></b>
-subject and value are deeply equal
+subject and value are deeply equal.
+Use for comparing objects

 <b>```toBeDefined()```</br></b>
 subject is defined